anuj5926/web-Gallery/README.md

 │   │── 📂 context       # Context API files for state management
 │   │── App.jsx          # Root component
 │   │── main.jsx         # Entry point of the application
+│   │── index.css        # Css for your react app
 │── index.html           # It holds the root <div> where your React app will be mounted │── .env                 # Environment variables
 │── .gitignore           # Files to ignore in Git